PhilipOSull/voting-system/README.md

 ### User Requirements and Expectations

 ### User Stories
-1. To show your ID with your PPS number
+1. To show your ID with your PPS number.
-2. To stand in line
+2. To stand in line.
-3. To enter booth with computer inside already running
+3. To enter booth with computer inside already running.
-4. To be prompted to enter your PPS number
+4. To be prompted to enter your PPS number.
 5. To be prompted if the PPS number entered is valid or invalid.
 6. To be prompted if the PPS number format is correct or incorrect.
+7. To be prompted with a try again message if format or input is invalid.
-7. To enter a valid and registered PPS number
+8. To enter a valid and registered PPS number.
-8. To be prompted with your voting ID number
+9. To be prompted with your voting ID number.
-9. To be prompted with who you would like to vote for
+10. To be prompted with who you would like to vote for.
-10. To vote for one of the two nominees
+11. To vote for one of the two nominees.
-11. To recieve a confirmation and thank you message
+12. To recieve a confirmation and thank you message.
-12. To clear the terminal after 5 seconds before the next voter
+13. To clear the terminal after 5 seconds before the next voter.
-13. To leave the booth
+14. To leave the booth.
-14. To have next voter enter and repeat
+15. To have next voter enter and repeat.
-15. To be prompted when the voting has closed and who won
+16. To be prompted when the voting has closed and who won.

 ## Pre-made PPS Numbers on spreadsheet